-In Episode 89, we bring you into the second podcast in our series on Advertising and Sales.
-And since Facebook is so huge and something none of us can ignore, I thought what better subject than combining your sales funnels and the most popular social platform on the web.
-There are some great strategies to consider behind this concept and I asked Amber Turrill, a marketing consultant specializing in social media to join us on today’s show.
+Since Facebook is so huge and something none of us can ignore, I thought what better subject than combining your sales funnels and the most popular social platform on the web.
+There are some great strategies to consider behind this concept and I asked Amber Turrill, a marketing consultant specializing in social media to answer some questions about:

 - What a sales funnel is